Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 2. Adenomyosis

 Adenomyosis is a condition that causes the tissue from the lining of the uterus to grow into the uterine wall, causing the uterus to thicken and enlarge.
-Its symptoms include cramping, heavy periods, painful sex, and infertility.
+Its symptoms include menstrual cramps, heavy periods, painful sex, and infertility.
 Hormonal therapies can ease symptoms, but for severe cases, surgically removing the uterus (hysterectomy) offers permanent relief.

 3. Pelvic inflammatory disease (PID)